celediel/Morrowind-NoMoreFriendlyFire/README.md

 If you have [More Attentive Guards](https://www.nexusmods.com/morrowind/mods/48622) version 1.1.4 or greater installed, then following guards won't be counted as friendly by this mod.

+As of version 1.4, there is an option to also stop any combat that would be started between followers.

 ## Known Issues ##
 Doesn't stop experience gain, just zeros out the damage that would have been done.
 I'm not really sure this one _can_ be fixed.